AI & Machine Learning Awards 2021

 Image Analyzer was selected as the winner of Computing’s AI and Machine Learning Awards from a shortlist of six companies.
 Explaining their selection, the judges described Image Analyzer Visual Intelligence System (IAVIS) as, “A great use of AI to resolve a problem that affects all sectors and all organizations.”

-Content moderation has traditionally been undertaken by human moderators, who manually review questionable content uploaded to their platforms.
+User generated content moderation has traditionally been undertaken by human moderators, who manually review questionable content uploaded to their platforms.
 Manual review of toxic content risks creating an unsafe working environment, where harrowing images and videos harm human moderators’ mental health and huge backlogs of material cause employee stress and burnout.
 IAVIS helps organizations to combat these workplace and online harms by automatically categorising and filtering out high-risk-scoring images, videos and live-streamed footage, leaving only the more nuanced content for human review.
 By applying advanced AI computer vision technology that is trained to identify specific visual threats, the solution gives each piece of content a risk probability score, speeds the review of posts, and reduces the moderation queue by 90% or more.
 The technology is designed to constantly improve the accuracy of core visual threat categories, with simple displays to allow moderators to easily interpret threat category labels and probability scores.
 It can scale to moderate increasing volumes of visual content, without impacting performance, or user experience.

 Image Analyzer holds US and European patents for its AI-powered content moderation technology, IAVIS, which identifies visual risks in milliseconds, with near zero false positives.